Cognigy/Documentation/docs/ai/overview/ai-workforce.md

 #### AI Copilot Whisper

-[Cognigy's AI Copilot Whisper](../../live-agent/assistants/ai-copilot-whisper.md) is a real-time AI assistant that provides direct, in-conversation support to human agents.
+[Cognigy AI Copilot Whisper](../../live-agent/assistants/ai-copilot-whisper.md) is a real-time AI assistant that provides direct, in-conversation support to human agents.
 It listens to the ongoing conversation and offers suggestions, recommendations, and relevant information directly within the chat interface, empowering agents to provide faster and more accurate responses.

 AI Copilot Whisper is available only in the Cognigy Live Agent interface.

 #### AI Copilot Bot

-[Cognigy's AI Copilot Bot](../../live-agent/assistants/ai-copilot-bot.md) is a dedicated chat-based assistant designed to support human agents.
+[Cognigy AI Copilot Bot](../../live-agent/assistants/ai-copilot-bot.md) is a dedicated chat-based assistant designed to support human agents.
 It provides a personalized workflow, enabling AI Agents to access additional information and resources as needed.

 AI Copilot Bot ia available only in the Cognigy Live Agent interface.